Eco Conscious Freight Truck Innovator Tevva Over-Subscribed In Latest $12.5 Million Private Financial Raise

 Feb 23, 2021, 11:14 ET

 CHELMSFORD, England, Feb.
-23, 2021 /PRNewswire/ -- UK-based Tevva announced today that is has successfully closed a US$12.5 million financing round and that the round was oversubscribed.
+23, 2021 /PRNewswire/ -- UK-based Tevva announced today that it has successfully closed a US$12.5 million financing round and that the round was oversubscribed.
 The funds will be used to continue the development and rollout of its revolutionary mid to large-size zero-emission e-trucks, which are capable of going further for less money than any other e-truck on the road.
 Thanks to proprietary range-extension technology, Tevva has attracted enthusiastic investors and since 2016, customers such as UPS that are getting the job done with Tevva's e-trucks.

 "The passion in the market for EV freight truck technology is incredibly apparent," said Asher Bennett, Tevva's Founder and CEO.
 "Once we were able to break the range barrier for electric battery propulsion—which we did by utilizing the concepts I had learned as a submarine Officer in the Israeli Navy - investors have continued to vote with their wallets and customers have put more than 230,000 km on our trucks now on the road.
 And counting."